Andy Ibáñez Player Props: Tigers vs. Twins

-The Detroit Tigers, including Andy Ibanez (.448 on-base percentage in past 10 games, 186 points above season-long percentage), take on starting pitcher Joe Ryan and the Minnesota Twins at Target Field, Friday at 8:10 PM ET.
+On Saturday, Andy Ibanez (.414 on-base percentage in past 10 games, 158 points above season-long percentage) and the Detroit Tigers play the Minnesota Twins, whose starting pitcher will be Jose De Leon.
+First pitch is at 2:10 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Twins.
+He had a hitless showing in his most recent game (0-for-3) against the Twins.

 Andy Ibáñez Game Info & Props vs. the Twins